-The description of the European merger policy and the merger case review contained in Sections 5 and 6 provide useful hints that can guide the assessment of coordinated effects in future mergers cases.
-The reviewed cases highlight the importance of identifying those mechanisms available to firms for monitoring compliance and to credibly punishing deviators in order to make collusion sustainable.
+The description of the European merger policy provides useful hints that can guide the assessment of coordinated effects in future mergers cases.
+The experience highlights the importance of identifying those mechanisms available to firms for monitoring compliance and to credibly punishing deviators in order to make collusion sustainable.
 It also stresses that the assessment of coordinated effects requires detailed knowledge of the industry, as well as a careful analysis of the past performance and interaction among firms in the market.
+To be sure, because the analysis is often very delicate and complex, reliance on economic theory should help us in correctly assessing the likelihood of coordinated effects in merger cases.